ouya/docs/unity.md

 # Request Purchase #

-A gamer can purchase an entitlement or consumable using `OuyaSDK.requestPurchase`.
+A gamer can purchase an entitlement or consumable using `RazerSDK.requestPurchase`.

 Prepare a `Purchasable` to initiate a purchase.

 C#
 ```
-OuyaSDK.Purchasable purchasable = new OuyaSDK.Purchasable();
+RazerSDK.Purchasable purchasable = new RazerSDK.Purchasable();
 purchasable.productId = "YOUR_PRODUCT_ID";
-OuyaSDK.requestPurchase(purchasable);
+RazerSDK.requestPurchase(purchasable);
 ```

 JavaScript
 ```
-var purchasable : OuyaSDK.Purchasable = new OuyaSDK.Purchasable();
+var purchasable : RazerSDK.Purchasable = new RazerSDK.Purchasable();
 purchasable.productId = "YOUR_PRODUCT_ID";
-OuyaSDK.requestPurchase(purchasable);
+RazerSDK.requestPurchase(purchasable);
 ```

-Extend the `IRequestPurchaseListener ` interface to receive the callbacks for invoking `OuyaSDK.requestPurchase(purchasable)`.
+Extend the `IRequestPurchaseListener ` interface to receive the callbacks for invoking `RazerSDK.requestPurchase(purchasable)`.

 C#
 ```
 public class MyScript : MonoBehaviour,
-    OuyaSDK.IRequestPurchaseListener
+    RazerSDK.IRequestPurchaseListener
 {
 }
 ```